jflamy/owlcms4/docs/Heroku.md

   ![7-papertrail](/img/Heroku/7-papertrail.png)

 - Click on `Papertrail`.
 In order to see the application logs, go to the bottom of the page and click on the Saved searches bullet list icon.
-You will be using the `Web app output` entry.
+You will be using the `Web app output` entry in the future to see the logs (on a new install, there is nothing to see)

   ![8-appLog](/img/Heroku/8-appLog.png)